Wingie/risk_using_llms/src/ch30-preparatory-refactoring.md

 discussions.
 They learn to predict the next token in a sequence, modeling the statistical patterns of code syntax, style, and structure.

+#### Recent Empirical Research on LLM Code Modification Capabilities

+Recent academic studies (2024-2025) have provided quantitative insights into LLM refactoring capabilities:

+**Automated Refactoring Performance**: In a comprehensive empirical study of 180 real-world refactorings across 20 projects, researchers found
+that:
+- ChatGPT identified only 28 out of 180 refactoring opportunities (15.6%)
+  when given raw code
+- With structured prompts explaining refactoring subcategories, success rates increased to 86.7%
+- 63.6% of ChatGPT's refactoring solutions were comparable to or better than human expert solutions
+- However, 7.4% of solutions introduced safety issues, changing functionality or introducing syntax errors

+**Design Pattern Application**: Studies of five prominent LLMs (ChatGPT, Claude, Copilot, Gemini, and Meta AI) showed variable success in applying design patterns during refactoring, with accuracy ranging from 45% to 78% depending on pattern complexity.

 When modifying existing code, LLMs generally:

 1. **Analyze the provided code**: Process the existing implementation